 Docket® (“Docket”) is a software application that connects American healthcare consumers to personal and family health data.
 This policy outlines how we use and protect your data.
 Thank you for using Docket.

 When you access the Services, we may ask you to voluntarily provide us certain information that personally identifies (or could be used to personally identify) you (“Personal Information”).
-Personal Information includes, but is not limited to, the following: (a) contact data such as your e-mail address and phone number; (b) demographic data such as your gender, your date of birth, and your address including ZIP Code; and (c) other information that you voluntarily choose to provide to us including without limitation your Social Security Number, unique identifiers such as passwords, and Personal Information in e-mails or letters that you send to us.
+Personal Information includes, but is not limited to, the following: (a) contact data such as your email address and phone number; (b) demographic data such as your gender, your date of birth, and your address including ZIP Code; and (c) other information that you voluntarily choose to provide to us including without limitation your Social Security Number, unique identifiers such as passwords, and Personal Information in emails, letters, or social media posts that you send to us.

 We also may automatically collect certain data elements when you use the Services, such as (a) IP address; (b) domain server; (c) type of device(s) used to access the Services; (d) web browser(s) used to access the Services; (e) referring webpage or other source through which you access the Services; (f) geolocation information; and (g) other statistics and information associated with the interaction between your browser or device and the Services (collectively “Traffic Data”).
 Depending on applicable law, some Traffic Data may be Personal Information.
 We may also collect addition information, which may be Personal Information, as otherwise described to you at the point of collection or pursuant to your consent.